home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Supported Brands

+Some products are supported by integrations that are not named after the product.
+For example, Roborock vacuums are integrated via the Xiaomi Miio (xiaomi_miio) integration.

-It's possible to specify other brands that work with this integration.
+By using the `supported_brands` manifest entry it's possible to specify other brands that work with this integration.

-For example, for Xiaomi Miio, it would look like like this:
+Example:

 ```json
 {